paulramsey/genwealth/README.md

     --member=allUsers --role=roles/storage.objectViewer
     ```
 1. If you get an error saying, `Configuration is not authorized on "genwealth-xxxxxxxxx-uc.a.run.app".` when trying to use the search widget in the Research interface, ensure the domain is allowed to access the widget in the Vertex AI Search and Conversation Integrations page, and ensure you have accepted the usage terms and activated the API (see steps 10 and 11).

-## Incremental builds

-If you prefer to run the deployment one step at a time (perhaps for debugging purposes), run the deployment scripts in the following order:

-1. `deploy-backend.sh`
-1. `deploy-pipeline.sh`
-1. `deploy-search.sh`
-1. `deploy-registry.sh`
-1. `deploy-frontend.sh`

 ## Architecture